NateNotermann/RCI-Client-Project/README.md

 # Rochester Community Initiative Portal

-Project was done in a 3 week sprint.
+Project was developed in a 3 week sprint.
 1 week for Scope & Planning.
 2 weeks for coding & development.